 Anyone who had the chance to tune in would have been very impressed with what our Masterclass Host had to offer, but don’t just take our word for it.
 We had a chat with a few students who listened in and got their honest feedback about this Shane Jacobson session.

 Was the Shane Jacobsen Masterclass useful in giving you more motivation and a bit more wisdom about the film industry to help you pursue your career?

-John Yes, he’s positive attitude was definitely a motivation, he’s accomplished quite a lot and partaking in the Masterclass gave me a bit more insight into the industry.
+John Yes, his positive attitude was definitely a motivation, he’s accomplished quite a lot and partaking in the Masterclass gave me a bit more insight into the industry.

 Dylan Even though I am currently studying Audio Engineering, I thought it would be interesting to hear Shane speak and I think it was helpful to hear his advice of “doing everything” in the field you enjoy to get yourself out there, a universal rule of thumb.

-Dharmesh It was interesting to hear someone as well accomplished as Shane share his experience, it was useful and motivating.
+Dharmesh It was interesting to hear someone as well accomplished as Shane shares his experience, it was useful and motivating.

 Patricia Yes!
 It made me realise how skills in one area can be applied to other areas and that there is nothing wrong with trying your hand at different things.

 Did the Shane Jacobsen Masterclass provide some helpful tips about acting, producing, filmmaking or the general creative process that you might consider also apply to you, or you may apply yourself?